ITAL202 Intermediate Italian II

 -

-This course combines review with new and more complex language usage than were studied in ITAL201.
-It continues to emphasize intermediate-level speaking, listening comprehension, idiomatic usage, and practice in writing.
-An Italian cultural reader focuses on Italian history and culture. -
+- This course combines review with new and more complex language usage than were studied in ITAL201.
+Instruction continues to emphasize intermediate-level speaking, listening comprehension, idiomatic usage, and practice in writing.
+An Italian cultural reader focuses on Italian history and culture.

 -

-- acquire and demonstrate increasing competence in the four language skills: speaking, listening comprehension, reading, and writing;
+- acquire and demonstrate increasing competence in the four language skills: speaking, listening comprehension, reading, and writing [Arts/Humanities];

 - recognize and respond appropriately and with increasing detail to the most common spoken situations;